US fighter jets stage mock bombing drill over Korean Peninsula

 Nevertheless, analysts said the fighters' presence in Japan sends a strong message, and the country's Ministry of Defense claimed they increased Japan's deterrent capability amid an "increasingly severe" security environment.

-Following North Korea's recent missile launch, US President Donald Trump called the Japanese Prime Minister Shinzo Abe and said the "US stands with Japan 100%."
+Following North Korea's recent missile launch, President Donald Trump called Japanese Prime Minister Shinzo Abe and said the "US stands with Japan 100%."

 "I would like to make the utmost effort to protect the lives and assets of the Japanese people under a strong alliance between Japan and US," Abe recounted Trump saying after the call.

-The F-35 stealth fighters would be a key part of any US pre-emptive strike on North Korea designed to neutralize the country's defensive and counterstrike capabilities, Jerry Hendrix, a retired Navy captain and senior fellow at the Center for New American Security told CNN earlier this month.
+The F-35 stealth fighters would be a key part of any US pre-emptive strike on North Korea designed to neutralize the country's defensive and counterstrike capabilities, Jerry Hendrix, a retired Navy captain and senior fellow at the Center for a New American Security, told CNN earlier this month.

 Countering North Korea's relatively formidable surface-to-air missile defense capabilities, stealth American F-22s, F-35s and B-2 bombers would likely lead a joint air campaign with the help of Japanese and South Korean F-15 or F-16 fighters, he said.